hauleth/hauleth/content/cv/_index.md

 <small>2023&ndash;2025</small>

-- Optimised metrics gathering system that resulted in an order of magnitude performance boost
+- Redesigned metrics gathering architecture resulting in 10&times; throughput improvement and lower infrastructure costs
 - Updated used OTP and Elixir versions from OTP 24 to OTP 27 and Elixir from 1.14 to 1.18
 - Reduced usage of mocking in tests to improve tests performance and volatility, resulting in reduced CI usage and improved developer experience
-- Implemented e2e tests against existing Node.js PostgreSQL clients to improve production issues
+- Implemented e2e tests against existing 3rd-party PostgreSQL clients to improve platform reliability for external clients
-- Implemented multi-region deployment system to provide blue/green deployments
+- Led design and implementation of multi-region deployment strategy improving platform fault tolerance and availability
-- Replaced usage of `ct_slave` with newer `peer` module
+- Mentored team about Erlang and Elixir profiling tooling and performance analysis for hot code paths
 {% end %}

 {% section() %}